-I would like you to share my experience about the difference between knowing and answering a question, and not knowing and holding a question.
-The difference between this two is so important, powerful and ads a value in the creation processes.
+I would like you to share my experience about the difference between knowing and answering a question, and not-knowing and holding a question.
+The difference between this two is very important, powerful and ads value in the creation processes.

 People In their personal lives and especially people that manage and lead other people often have difficulty with not knowing the answer to something.
 My life shows me that there are 2 main obstacles we face when we deal with the unknown.

 First is the powerful believe present in our western culture that if we don’t know or solve the question/issue, we are stupid, inadequate, not good enough etc.

 The second obstacle is the feeling of not knowing itself.
 In my experience both as a human being and as a coach, this is one of the most difficult feelings to sit with and be present.

 The cocktail of not knowing and the believe about “not knowing” is a blend that presents an amazing challenge to anyone.
 Anyone who recognises and has faced this, will know the mixture of impatience, frustration and reactive impulses to do something and fill the gap of not knowing.

 So how do we approach this challenge as people, coaches or leaders?

 The main and perhaps the key thing that can help us when we face the unknown is practicing and staying present.
 Since the art of staying present is so big and for most of us who are learning it is a lifelong practice and deserves a whole book itself, I will just say that if you would like to be healthy, wealthy and lead others, practicing presence is task number 1.

 The second key is to learn to design meaningful KEY QUESTIONS.